-The Credit Agreement contains covenants that, among other things, require the maintenance of specified ratios or conditions including:
+The Senior Credit Facility contains covenants that, among other things, require the maintenance of specified ratios or conditions including:

 - Minimum Fixed Charge Coverage Ratio.
 The Company must maintain a minimum fixed charge coverage ratio of not less than 1.10 to 1.00.
 The Minimum Fixed Charge Coverage Ratio is defined as the ratio of (a) Adjusted EBITDA to (b) the sum of, among other things, consolidated interest expense, letter of credit fees, non-utilization fees, earn-out payments, certain restricted payments, taxes, and payments made on or after July 31, 2020 related to the settlement of civil and regulatory matters if not included in the calculation of Adjusted EBITDA.
-Our Minimum Fixed Charge Coverage Ratio as of March 31, 2024 was 2.39 to 1.00. - Maximum Total Leverage Ratio.
-The Company must maintain a ratio of (x) the sum of all consolidated indebtedness (excluding eligible subordinated debt and letter of credit obligations), plus (y) gross amounts reserved for civil and regulatory liabilities identified filings with the SEC, to Adjusted EBITDA of no more than 2.50 to 1.00.
-Our Maximum Total Leverage Ratio as of March 31, 2024 was 1.85 to 1.00. - Maximum Senior Secured Leverage Ratio.
-The Company must maintain a Senior Secured Leverage Ratio of no more than 2.00 to 1.00.
-The Senior Secured Leverage Ratio is defined as the ratio of (a) all consolidated indebtedness that is secured by a lien on any property of any loan party (including the effective amount of all loans then outstanding under the Senior Credit Facility but excluding eligible subordinated debt and letter of credit obligations) to (b) Adjusted EBITDA for the most recent twelve month period then ended.
-Our Maximum Senior Secured Leverage Ratio as of March 31, 2024 was 1.71 to 1.00.
+Our Minimum Fixed Charge Coverage Ratio as of March 31, 2025 was 1.59 to 1.00. - Maximum Total Leverage Ratio.
+The Company must maintain a ratio of (x) the sum of all consolidated indebtedness (excluding eligible subordinated debt and letter of credit obligations), plus (y) gross amounts reserved for civil and regulatory liabilities identified in filings with the SEC, to Adjusted EBITDA of no more than 3.00 to 1.00.
+Our Maximum Total Leverage Ratio as of March 31, 2025 was 1.58 to 1.00.

+The First Amendment eliminated the Maximum Senior Secured Leverage Ratio covenant and amended the Maximum Total Leverage Ratio covenant to no more than 3.00 to 1.00 from no more than 2.50 to 1.00.

-As of March 31, 2024, the Company was in compliance with financial covenants under the Senior Credit Facility.
+As of March 31, 2025, the Company was in compliance with financial covenants under the Senior Credit Facility.
 The Company continues to manage the impact of commodity costs on financial covenant compliance.
-Maintaining compliance with our covenants under our Senior Credit Facility may impact our ability to pay dividends on our Class A common stock and Series A Preferred Stock.
+Maintaining compliance with our covenants under our Senior Credit Facility may impact our ability to pay dividends on our Series A Preferred Stock.